ahn9807/AOS/README.md

 # AOS
 osdev project for studying purposes.
 First target is pintos and second is run gcc at my os.

-# Current Developing
+# Under Developing
 1. Now palloc and malloc is implemented.
 But, palloc have to be changed to bitmap allocator.
-2. May have to Start implementing thread
+2. Start Implement ext2 File system!!!
+First to do!
+VFS.

 # Basic Todo List
 ## X86_64